First Time In Ho Chi Minh City? You Need Our 1-2 Day Saigon Itinerary

 Depending on the time you finished the previous night, you may make a few changes to the itinerary here.
 Day 2 is a tour around Ho Chi Minh City.
 You can see the older stuff and look at modern-day Saigon.

-This bustling Chinese quarter is at number 5 district, southwest of the city.
+This bustling Chinese quarter is in District 5, southwest of the city.
 Visitors come to try food and see temples.

 The Buddhist and Taoist Temples